 There should be prioritizing of purposes as you move back and forth between the roles.
 If you neglect your purpose in few roles and solely focus on one, it creates an unhealthy balance.
-It takes wisdom and discipline to be an all-round player.
+It takes wisdom and discipline to keep the balance.

-Maybe you are a successful businessman or a professional, but that does not excuse you from aiming to be an awesome husband and father.
-You can succeed in building a great business but fail in building your own family.
+Maybe you’re a successful businessman or a professional, but that doesn’t excuse you from aiming to be a great husband and father.
+We can succeed in building great businesses but fail in building our own family.

-There is nothing wrong in aiming to be the best in your trade or putting extra efforts to grow your business.
-Aiming for excellence or realizing your potential with your talents is a part of your purpose.
-But remember it’s just a part.
-You can be so consumed in achieving your dream or a goal that you can turn a blind eye to the relationships or things that matter the most.
+There’s nothing wrong in aiming to be the best in our trade.
+Aiming for excellence or realizing our potential is a part of our purpose.
+But remember, it’s just a part.
+We can be so consumed in achieving our dreams that we turn a blind eye to relationships or things that need our attention and time.

-Each day you can invest in learning, invest in relationships, create something, encourage someone, build others, build yourself, learn something new, pursue God, care for people around you, explore ideas, inspire someone, read to learn, meet challenges head-on, learn from mistakes, do the little things that matter and so much more.
-You don’t have any excuse to live a life of boredom.
+Each day we can invest in learning, invest in relationships, encourage someone, learn new things, pursue God, care for people around us, explore ideas, inspire others, meet challenges head-on, learn from mistakes, and so much more.
+We don’t have any excuse to live a life of boredom.

-Some days are good and easy, some days are tough.
-There are things that you can’t control.
+Some days are easy, some days are tough.
+There are things that we can’t control.
 It’s okay, keep going.
-Purposes are time bound and if not perceived correctly and acted upon timely, you can end up with plenty of regrets.
-It takes intentionality and wisdom to manage your purposes.
+Purposes are time bound and if not perceived correctly and acted upon timely, we can end up with regrets.
+It takes intentionality and wisdom to manage our purposes.

 Do you have the passion and hunger to accomplish and become all that God wants you to be?
-Then be the best version of yourself in each of these roles.
-Be focused on things that really matter in life.
-Live every day purposefully and meaningfully.
+Then be the best version of yourself.
+Focus on things that really matter.
+Live each day with purpose.